neondatabase/website/content/docs/introduction/monitoring.md

 <a href="/docs/introduction/monitor-external-tools" description="Monitor database activity and statistics with third-party client tools like PgHero and PgAdmin" icon="wrench">External tools</a>

+<a href="/docs/guides/datadog" description="Export Neon Metrics to Datadog with the Neon Datadog Integration" icon="trend-up">Export metrics to Datadog</a>

 </DetailIconCards>

 ## Feedback and future improvements